 Annelie Röding, PA-C

-August is National Immunization Awareness Month, and immunizations have never been more important as we fight to protect our immune systems during the pandemic.
-Although mandates for sheltering in place, social distancing, and quarantining were helpful in reducing the risk of the novel coronavirus, they forced preventive health, including vaccinations for other diseases, to take a back seat.
+Although August was National Immunization Awareness Month, it's never too late to get caught up on immunizations as we fight to protect our immune systems during the pandemic.
+Mandates for sheltering in place, social distancing, and quarantining are helpful in reducing the risk of the novel coronavirus, but they forced preventive health, including vaccinations for other diseases, to take a back seat.
 Sadly, the World Health Organization estimates that 117 million people worldwide will miss immunizations as a result of COVID-19.
 As scientists continue working on SARS-CoV-2 immunization, we've outlined five other vaccines you and your employees shouldn't wait to get.

 1. Influenza Vaccine